Login and API access

 - coriolis-licensing-server – container running the licensing server

-When running docker commands, the containers may be referenced simply by their names (coriolis-api, coriolis-conductor, etc…)
+When running Docker commands, the containers may be referenced simply by their names (coriolis-api, coriolis-conductor, etc…)

 The rest of the supporting services are also deployed as containers using Kolla: